Robert Parish Explains Why He Believes Larry Bird Was the ‘Ideal Leader’ of the Boston Celtics

 Robert Parish and Larry Bird teamed up to win three NBA titles with the Boston Celtics.
 The duo made up two-thirds (with Kevin McHale) of what some consider the best frontcourt in NBA history.
 Boston’s 1985-86 team is also considered one of the best ever.

-Led by Bird, the Celtics captured their third championship of the 1980s by defeating the rival Los Angeles Lakers in the 1986 NBA Finals.
+Led by Bird, the Celtics captured their third championship of the 1980s by defeating the Houston Rockets in the 1986 NBA Finals.
 Parish explained why he believed Bird was the “ideal leader” of the Celtics.

 The Boston Celtics saved Robert Parish by trading for him before the 1980 NBA Draft